-The Doctrine of Discovery refers to a system of beliefs and 15th century Papal Bulls that gave permission for Christian colonizers to ‘invade, capture, subdue, and vanquish all pagans and Saracens’, who were seen as enemies of Christ.
-As a result the lands and possessions of indigenous peoples were seized and slavery was authorized in perpetuity.
-These beliefs, reinforced by a theology of ‘domination’ declaring humans to have dominion over the earth and all it’s creatures have led us down a dangerous path, resulting in the genocide of indigenous peoples across the globe, enslavement, exploitation and the degradation of our planet.
-As people of faith, we have the power and the responsibility to examine the truth of these ideologies and indeed, rapidly correct our course.
+The Doctrine of Discovery refers to a system of beliefs and 15th-century papal bulls that gave permission for Christian colonizers to “invade, capture, subdue and vanquish all pagans and Saracens” who were seen as enemies of Christ.
+As a result the lands and possessions of Indigenous peoples were seized and slavery was authorized in perpetuity.
+These beliefs, reinforced by a “theology of domination” declaring humans to have dominion over the earth and all its creatures have led us down a dangerous path, resulting in the genocide of Indigenous peoples across the globe, enslavement, exploitation and the degradation of our planet.
+As people of faith, we have the power and the responsibility to examine the truth of these ideologies and correct our course.

-CEE Field Ed student, Petra Thombs mobilized an effort to engage and educate the Union Theological Seminary Community on the Doctrine of Discovery resulting in a letter to the Vatican signed by Union President, Serene Jones.
+CEE Field Ed student Petra Thombs mobilized an effort to engage and educate the Union Theological Seminary community on the Doctrine of Discovery, resulting in a letter to the Vatican signed by UTS President Serene Jones.

 Addressing Inter-Generational Trauma Brings About Both Healing and Policy Change

 In a multi-year relationship, CEE worked with community members in St. Petersburg, Florida.
-In 2019, Mindahi Bastida joined them to celebrate the city’s Proclamation of its first Indigenous People’s Day and for an OPEN Conversation about Indigenous People’s rights, the consequences of the Doctrine of Discovery, original caretaker’s wisdom, history and connection to the land.
+In 2019, Mindahi Bastida joined them to celebrate the city’s Proclamation of its first Indigenous People’s Day and for an OPEN Conversation about Indigenous people’s rights, the consequences of the Doctrine of Discovery, and original caretakers’ wisdom, history and connection to the land.